semberal/dbstress/README.md

 *Please note these components don't reflect the logical scenario organization (i.e. units).
 It is, therefore, not possible to grep for all queries from a single unit (unless the unit only contains one connection).*

-So, when the database call result (only present in the detailed JSON output) contains the following line: `"callId" : "UUii_DmYt_Vydm"`, the scenario, connection and query identifiers are `UUii`, `DmYt` and `Vydm`, respectively.
-You can grep server logs to identify each individual query, all queries from a single scenario run or all queries within a single database connection.
+With this information, you can grep server logs to identify each individual query, all queries from a single scenario or all queries within a single database connection.

 Here is an example unit configuration: